 The Versed recycling guide is an amazing guide to properly recycling/disposing of all beauty products.

 W3ll People was one of the first clean beauty brands I ever remember hearing about.
-And I remember being shocked that it was sold at Target as well as clean beauty stores like Follain, The Detox Market, and Credo Beauty.
+And I remember being shocked that it was sold at Target as well as clean beauty stores like The Detox Market and Credo Beauty. (both on my go to guide for buying clean beauty)

 All W3ll People makeup covers all the bases of paraben free, phthalate free, vegan, non-GMO, plant-based, and fragrance free.
 And the reviews are all raving (4-5 stars on nearly every product)!